dblock/kahneraja.github.io/_posts/2016-03-08-nidas-art-of-story-telling-for-business-professionals-at-the-spectrum-now-festival.md

 I laughed.
 I nearly cried.
 It's powerful stuff.

-I may be writing an email, talking to colleagues at lunch, holding a meeting, giving instructions to a gropu or just working away at my desk.
+I may be writing an email, talking to colleagues at lunch, holding a meeting, giving instructions to a group or just working away at my desk.
 Being in control of my heart and mind is a powerful place to start.
 This is where the workshop took me.

 Who's up for taking the next course?